 Instead, give your loved ones the glimmer of a greater reward from your business if it really takes off: a bonus that you pay them upon reaching a certain level of success, in addition to paying them the original loan amount.

 Focus on a repayment plan

-This is the crux of whatever deal you make with family and friends: How in the heck are you going to make sure you pay them back?
+This is the crux of whatever business financing deal you make with family and friends: How in the heck are you going to make sure you pay them back?
 The answer is to formulate a repayment plan that lines up with your business plan (especially your cash flow projections), and come up with a reasonable and easy-to-understand interest rate.
 Put the plan on paper, maybe even get a lawyer’s help in drafting it.
 But make the schedule friendly to yourself and your venture.
 No one wants to see the company fail a year later because of a requirement to repay these loans!

 You might suggest, for example, no payments for the first year; interest-only payments for the next two years; and, after that, an amortized schedule to pay back interest and principle over the next two to five years, Advani suggests.
 Also be smart enough to work in factors that might be specific to your type of small business: For example, restaurant traffic is often seasonal, so have each year’s repayment schedule reflect that.

 A word of caution: Don’t fall into the lump-sum trap.
 The biggest mistake that entrepreneurs and their family and friends often make in arranging for repayment of the loan is to say something like, “OK, then, I’ll pay you back the $25,000 at the end of three years.”

 “That’s the worst way you can get capital,” Advani advises.
 “Three years roll around and you discover that very few people have the discipline to be prepared to make a lump-sum payment.”